 This is Chris Lee.

-Chris (born in U.K. December 1986) is a photographer and filmmaker based in London & Paris.
+Chris is a british photographer and filmmaker based in London & Paris.
 His visual language is inspired by story archetypes, human values and the collective unconscious, touching on solitude and internal conflicts.
 The nature of photography provides him with an illusion of truth whereby he can begin to dissect reality and create new stories.

 Before obtaining a Masters Degree in Photography and Image-Making at Paris College of Art, he attended Central Saint Martins University of the Arts in London 2006, studying Visual Communication, and later achieving a Visual Storytelling diploma at Les Gobelins in Paris, 2019.